Guide to Micro-Entrepreneur Business in France

 In part this is to ensure the spouse has some form of social protection in the event of the death of their partner, but it is also to control the use of undeclared labour.

-A law passed in 2018 reinforces the penalties for a failure to declare a spouse/partner, as we set out in Declaration of Spouse in a French Business.
+There are substantial penalties for a failure to declare a spouse/partner, as we set out in Declaration of Spouse in a French Business.

 i.
 Separate Registration - As a general rule, it makes no sense for the spouse/partner to also register separately as a micro-entrepreneur, for although each may perform different roles there is only one business entity and sales.